Updated on 12/15/2022

 Your breathing is shallow and quick.
 You’re beginning to perspire.
 You feel shaky, and your heart is racing.
 Adrenaline courses through you, and suddenly, you feel intense fear.
 It feels like you might faint.
 Worse, you think you might be dying.

 For those who live with panic attacks, this is how it feels.
-Panic attacks are marked by a sudden and irrational onset of intense fear.
+Panic attacks are marked by a sudden and irrational onset of intense anxiety and fear.
 The attack causes both emotional and physical symptoms.
 Unfortunately, often the pain and distress aren’t always over when the attack is.

 Coping with panic attacks as they happen can be very challenging.
 Coping with the hangover they leave you with can be even more difficult.
 This is in part due to the high levels of a hormone called adrenaline that’s released during a panic attack.
 Adrenaline causes physical symptoms that can lead to incredible discomfort, even once the attack subsides.

 Knowing what to expect from the after effects of a panic attack can help you survive this part of the experience.
 Get tips here on how you can manage and recover from your next panic or anxiety attack.

 You’re probably familiar with an alcohol hangover caused by heavy drinking.
 A panic attack “hangover” refers to the physical and emotional leftovers you have to deal with after an intense panic attack.
 When the adrenaline levels in the body rapidly spike during a panic attack, it results in sharpened reflexes, increased energy and alertness, and preparedness for the body to run for safety or fight for life.